IanLusule/Website/README.md

 # Website
-My first Website on Github.
+# My First Website on GitHub

-This is an Experiment.
+This is an experiment to create and manage a website using GitHub.